Fifth Harmony (album): Writing and recording

-The recording sessions for Fifth Harmony began in China 2017.
-During the creative process the members had more involvement than with their previous albums, co-writing most of the songs, choosing which ones to produce and sharing ideas during the production.
+The recording sessions for Fifth Harmony began in China in 2017.
+During the creative process, the members had more involvement than with their previous albums, co-writing most of the songs, choosing which ones to produce and sharing ideas during the production.
 The group collaborated with several record producers and songwriters, including The Stereotypes, Skrillex, The Monsters and the Strangerz, Ammo DallasK, and Tommy Brown.
 According to Lauren Jauregui, those collaborators created "safe spaces" where they could try out ideas without being judged.
 In an interview with Official Charts Company, Dinah Jane said the producers knew what the group were going to do and respected their ideas and decisions.
 She added, "We're all in an environment where we can creatively open up to each other and not be afraid.
 There are no boundaries, and that comes through in the music.
 We've taken risks."

 During the writing process, the group worked in pairs; each pair stayed in a room with a producer and songwriter.
 They could listen to the process of the songs then brainstorm ideas for the lyrics.
 Producer Leah Haywood of production team Dreamlab told Billboard, "It's not like [the group] came in at the end and started riffing.
 We sat and wrote verses together, because they're empowered women who want to be pushing the agenda."
 The group first hinted at the studio album with Skrillex and Poo Bear in March 2017; according to Poo Bear they were "hungry and excited and seemed like they had a serious new point to prove".
 The songs were written at Windmark Recording Studios.